Peacock: 10 Amazing Facts of a Unique Bird

 Habitat of the green peacock

 The green peacock lives in southeast Asia, specifically in tropical forests, and can be found in China, Cambodia, Indonesia, Laos, Vietnam, and Thailand.
 Although the green prefers tropical forests, it can live in savannahs, grasslands, and agricultural lands.
-It has been shown that the green prefers to live away from humans, especially in dry forests near water.
+It has been shown that greens prefer to live away from humans, especially in dry forests near water.

 Habitat of the Congo peacock